Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Upton Country Park: Sitting on the edge of Poole is 160 acres of woodland, parkland, shoreline and gardens to explore for free with onsite pay and display parking.
 It’s perfect for a long walk or a picnic, plus dogs can get access to cooling water at the stream splash.
 The majority of the park welcomes dogs off lead, but there are some 'dogs on lead' areas.
 The park has a DIY dog wash and a Visitor Centre with all the usual facilities.
 Read more at uptoncountrypark.com

-Canford Park SANG: This is a new, 74-acre greenspace where dogs are especially welcome and can run around off lead.
+Canford Park SANG: A 74-acre greenspace where dogs are especially welcome and can run around off lead.
 Situated next to the River Stour, between Poole and Ferndown, it’s a great place for a picnic, with benches and picnic area provided.
 Entry and parking is free with lots of surfaced paths as well as a children’s play area and outdoor gym equipment.
 There are three enclosed areas for training recall, socialisation and dog agility, which are available every day and are pay-as-you-go, with no booking required.
 There are two car parks, both of which are located off Magna Road, BH21 3AS.
 More details can be found on the Canford Park SANG Facebook page.

 Riversmeet Meadow: This meadow is a new greenspace on the edge of Christchurch, with picturesque views of the harbour, Hengistbury Head and Christchurch Priory Church.
 The area is mostly grass with trees around the edge, and dogs are welcome off lead.
 Access is free with pay and display car parking available at Two Riversmeet Leisure Centre where paths lead into the meadow.
 There is also a small car park at Stanpit Recreation Ground, BH23 3ND.